Adam Air Flight 574: Flight chronology

-Captain Widodo told the First Officer to switch the IRS mode back to NAV, to hopefully reverse the situation.
+Captain Widodo told the first officer to switch the IRS mode back to NAV, to hopefully reverse the situation.
 Now that the first officer's attitude indicator had returned to its normal state, First Officer Susanto could see that the aircraft was in a dangerous position, and attempted to notify the captain.
 When this failed, he then tried to recover the aircraft from its descent by turning the yoke to the left.
-Believing that the aircraft was flying straight and level, Captain Widodo then unknowingly reminded First Officer Susanto that the aircraft needed to fly straight and level in order to complete the IRS alignment process.
-The aircraft was now in a 100 degree right bank with a 60 degree nose down attitude.
+Believing that the aircraft was flying straight and level, Captain Widodo then unknowingly reminded First Officer Susanto that the aircraft needed to fly straight and level to complete the IRS alignment process.
+The aircraft was now in a 100° right bank with a 60 nose-down attitude.
 First Officer Susanto successfully notified the captain of their situation.
 In response to the first officer telling him to pull up to stop the rapid descent towards the sea, Captain Widodo pulled back on his yoke, and the aircraft, travelling at Mach 0.926 (92.6% the speed of sound), experienced a force 3.5 times the force of gravity at a calibrated airspeed of 490 knots (well above its maximum speed) and began to break apart in-flight.
 All recordings stopped at 9,000 feet, presumably because the aircraft had fully broken apart.

 No distress signals were sent by the aircraft.